+Several changes in the packaging industry have allowed the manufacturers of dairy products to reach out to the remote and rural areas.
 As dairy products are perishable in nature, the manufacturers have always faced the challenge of transportation and distribution of dairy products in these regions.

 The dairy giants in the country are quick to realise this potential of packaging.
-Gujarat Cooperative Milk Marketing Federation (GCMMF), popularly known as Amul, made an investment of around Rs.
-200 crores in 2015 to set up two aseptic PET bottles lines in Gandhinagar and Godhra.
-This shot up the production capacity of bottles up to 2.5 million bottles per day.
+Gujarat Cooperative Milk Marketing Federation (GCMMF), popularly known as Amul, made an investment of around 200 crores in 2015 to set up two aseptic PET bottles lines in Gandhinagar and Godhra.
+This shot up the production capacity of bottles up to 2.5 Million bottles per day.

 Under this scheme, the government provides subsidies for setting up modern dairy farms, improving infrastructure for production of clean milk, upgradation of traditional technology and rearing of good breeding stock.

-Their growing interest in India not only boosts the already thriving food industry, but also brings new technology into the country which helps in increasing productivity and enhancing the quality of output.
+Their growing interest in India not only boosts the thriving food industry, but also brings new technology into the country which helps in increasing productivity and enhancing the quality of output.
 The MNCs also introduce new flavours and varieties in the culinary tradition, and fuse them with the ethnic tastes and preferences.

 Contract Manufacturing of Value-Added Products

-To know more about Indian Flavoured Milk Market, click here: http://www.imarcgroup.com/flavoured-milk-market-india
+To know more about Indian Flavoured Milk Market, click here: https://www.imarcgroup.com/flavoured-milk-market-india

 Tel No: +1-631-791-1145